Franklinton, North Carolina: History

 Franklinton, was established as Franklin Depot in 1839 on land owned by Shemuel Kearney (1791–1860), son of Crawford Kearney and Nancy White.
 A home constructed by grandfather Shemuel Kearney (1734–1808) was originally located south of town and is currently the second oldest residence in Franklin County, built in 1759.
 The building was purchased in 2009 and moved to nearby Louisburg for restoration.
 Franklin Depot changed its name to Franklinton in 1842 when the town was incorporated.
 Like Franklin County, Franklinton was named for Benjamin Franklin.

-According to many locals, Trinity College, originally located in Trinity, was initially planned and approved to be moved to Franklinton in 1889.
-Generous offers though by local businessmen Washington Duke and Julian S. Carr brought the college to the city of Durham in 1892.
+Generous offers by local businessmen Washington Duke and Julian S. Carr brought Trinity College to the city of Durham in 1892.
 This well known school is now called Duke University.
 A source from the University Archives states that nearby Raleigh was actually the initial approved bidder.
-This does not mean Franklinton wasn't included as a possible site even though no other bidding communities are mentioned.
+This does not mean Franklinton wasn't included as a possible site, mentioned by some locals, even though no other bidding communities are mentioned.
 The citizens of Raleigh offered land now occupied by North Carolina State University and pledged $35,000.00 for a new building which was quickly approved by the Methodist Conference for Trinity College.
 It eventually lost to a higher bid of $85,000.00 plus donations in 1890.

 In December 1919, an African-American veteran of World War I named Powell Green got involved in an altercation with a white man named R.M.
 Brown over smoking in the movie theater, and Green allegedly killed Brown.
 The police arrested Green, but then a lynch mob seized him, pulled him behind a car for two miles, and hung him from a tree.

 Franklinton was once home to Albion Academy, a co-educational African-American school started by clergyman Moses A. Hopkins in 1879.
 Once a State Normal & Industrial School (trade school), it eventually became a graded school and later merged with the B.F.
 Person School in 1957 to become B.F.
 Person-Albion High School.
 When schools were fully integrated, the upper grades consolidated with Franklinton High School in 1969.
 Mary Little was the first African-American teacher to begin teaching at the newly integrated Franklinton High School, who taught there till her death in 1984.
 The B.F.
 Person-Albion High School was renamed Franklinton Elementary School.